Rudra-G-23/rural-financial-inclusion-govt-scheme-recommendation/meta/timeline-log.md

   - Level 2 is incorrect file name
   - Level 12, 13, 14 corrupt file --> again downloaded
   - Final Review at 20:38 IST
+- **Oct 25, 2025**
+  - Chunks are too small less 1MB
+  - So converted into a single parquet data for each level